Loch Ard Blowhole Lookout

 The Victorian Government is investing $8 million to build a new lookout at 'The Blowhole', near the Loch Ard Gorge.
 The lookout will provide a new visitor experience at this tucked away site, nestled amongst native vegetation.

-This project is within the Port Campbell National Park on Kirrae Wurrung country, and the design of the lookout has been led by Eastern Maar Aboriginal Corporation.
+This project is within the Port Campbell National Park on Keerray Woorroong Country, and the design of the lookout has been led by Eastern Maar community.

-The new lookout design respects the environmental and cultural characteristics of the site.
-It is subsumed into the landscape and curves around the edge of the blowhole without impeding the symbolic breathing of the whale.
+The new lookout design resembles a breaching whale, and respects the environmental and cultural characteristics of the site.
+It is subsumed into the landscape and curves around the edge of the blowhole without impeding the symbolic breathing of the 'whale'.

-Above: Artist’s impression of the Loch Ard Gorge Lookout, Credit: Denton Corker Marshall
+Above: Artist’s impression of the Loch Ard Gorge Lookout, resembling a breaching whale.
+Credit: Denton Corker Marshall

 Improved access tracks curate the approach by concealing and revealing views so visitors experience the blowhole and native vegetation from a range of locations.